SeanLaTour/We-Love-Movies/README.md

 # We-Love-Movies #

-A backend project using Node.js and Knex.js.
+A backend project using Node.js, Knex.js and PostgreSQL.